AdobeDocs/dynamic-media-classic.en/help/using/creating-template.md

 * **[!UICONTROL Color]**: Select the Color button and choose a color swatch to change the color of the shadow or glow.
 You can also enter a color-value parameter in the box.

-* **[!UICONTROL Opacity]**: Drag the slider to determine how intense the effect is.
+* **[!UICONTROL Opacity]**: To determine how intense the effect is, drag the slider.
 Less opaque effects are more transparent.

-* **[!UICONTROL Blend Mode]**: To simulate one of the blend modes available in Photoshop, choose an option.
+* **[!UICONTROL Blend Mode]**: To simulate one of the blend modes available in Adobe Photoshop, choose an option.
 The options are Normal, Dissolve, Lighten, Darken, Multiply, and Screen.

 * **[!UICONTROL Size]**: Enter measurements in the X and Y box to enlarge or shrink the shadow effect.
 Size options are only available for inner shadows and drop shadows.

-* **[!UICONTROL Grow]**: Drag the slider to extend the effect inward or outward.
+* **[!UICONTROL Grow]**: To extend the effect inward or outward, drag the slider.

 * **[!UICONTROL Blur]**: Drag the slider to control feathering at the edges of the effect.
 Effects with more blur are more feathered.